User Guide

 - Edits the remark of the opening at the specified

-.
+INDEX.
 The index refers to the index number shown in the displayed opening list. - The index must be a positive integer 1, 2, 3, …

 Additional notes